-As outlined at the beginning of this policy, the school aims to establish a positive ethos in which excellence in attendance and punctuality is celebrated and rewarded.
-Regular Assemblies and Celebration of Achievement Events will recognise the important of good attendance and punctuality.
-This will be organised by the PSM / YTL/ Director of Learning.
+As outlined at the beginning of this policy, the school aims to establish a positive ethos in which excellence of punctuality is celebrated and rewarded.
+Regular Assemblies and Celebration of Achievement Events will recognise the importance of good punctuality.
+This will be organised by the Year Team Leaders.